-Auditing management's estimate of the inherent allowance component within the C&I loan portfolio involves a high degree of subjectivity due to the use of qualitative risk factors and the selection of proxy data in developing loss rates.
-Management's identification and measurement of the qualitative risk factors is highly judgmental and could have a significant effect on the allowance for loan losses.
+How We Auditing management's estimate of the commercial qualitative allowance reserve involves a high degree of subjectivity.
+Management's Addressed considerations of the inherent uncertainty in the quantitative model due to model imprecision and resulting qualitative adjustments, are highly the Matter in judgmental and could have a significant effect on the ACL.

-We obtained an understanding of the Company's process for establishing the allowance for loan losses, including the inherent allowance component.
-We evaluated the design and tested the operating effectiveness of controls and governance over the appropriateness of the inherent allowance component of the ALL, including controls over the review of the ALL methodology, the review over the identification and measurement of qualitative risk factors and proxy data used in measuring loss rates and management's review of the overall adequacy of the allowance for losses.
+Our Audit We obtained an understanding of the Company's process for establishing the ACL, including the estimation of the qualitative allowance reserve.
+We evaluated the design and tested the operating effectiveness of controls and governance over the appropriateness of these components of the ACL, including controls over the review of the ACL methodology, the review over the identification and measurement of qualitative adjustments, including data and assumptions used in the measurement, and management's review of the overall adequacy of the allowance for losses.